OSMNames/www.osmnames.org/docs.md

 ```

 This file will be indexed on the first run or if index files are missing.
+The generated indexes for the whole world are large (over 30GBytes) and time consuming to create.
+But the process is done only once.

-You can specify path for index folder as well:
+You can specify path for index folder on your computer as well:

 ```
 docker run -d \